openshift/enhancements/enhancements/cluster-logging/api-audit-log-policy.md

 #### Roll-out

 Existing customers using the CLO add-on will be unaffected.
-The customer `cl/instance` and `clf/instance` resources will not be modified.
 The new features will be activated only when the customer modifies their configuration as described above.

 The existing SRE Splunk exporter SHOULD be replaced by separate CL/CLF resources in a separate namespace as soon as possible.